arifulAJ/golf-app-server/README.md

 # Project Name

-This is a template project for backend development using Typescript, Node.js, Express, Mongoose, Bcrypt, JWT, NodeMailer, Multer, ESLint, and Prettier.
+This is a template project for backend development using javascript, Node.js, Express, Mongoose, Bcrypt, JWT, NodeMailer, Multer, ESLint, and Prettier.
 The aim is to reduce setup time for new backend projects.

 ## Features